SEPM-2022/CleverBirds/README.md

 > :round_pushpin: Goals to be achieved:
 > * A light-weight demonstration of a working model of the web application Clever Birds and the description of testing.
+> * Apply the Scrum Framework for our product development.

  <h1>Table of Contents</h1>